Up to 70% of people lose weight quickly when they start keto. Then suddenly… it stops.

 Why did I stop losing weight after 2 weeks on keto?

-If consistency has been difficult, following a structured 14-day keto reset plan can remove guesswork and help restore steady progress.
+Following a more structured keto reset plan can help remove guesswork and restore steady progress.

 Does keto stop working over time?

-Should I lower carbs even more to break a plateau?
+Should I lower carbs even more to break a keto plateau?

 Can eating too much fat stall keto weight loss?